 If PVRO approve your new variety, they will add it to the special edition.

 How to change the details of your plant variety

 Contact email@example.com to change any of your plant variety details.

 Include your AFP number in any correspondence if your variety is listed in the special edition.

 Include your EU grant number in your correspondence if your variety has transferred from EU PBR to UK PBR.

 Contact APHA to get a replacement copy of your Grant of Rights, if you lose your documentation.

 When you can be forced to give licences

-For the first 2 years of you getting PBR, only you can licence other people to use your variety..
+For 2 years after you get your PBR, only you can licence other people to use your variety.

-After 2 years, any person that applies for a licence from you can apply for a compulsory licence if:
+After 2 years, any person can apply for a compulsory licence if: